Anxiety comes in many forms, but the different types often have certain core features.

 Anxiety disorder treatment

-The real key to diagnosing an anxiety disorder is in the extent of the symptoms and how they affect everyday life.
+Anxiety disorders are diagnosed on the basis of the extent of the symptoms and how they affect everyday life.

 People experiencing severe or disabling symptoms of anxiety most days should consider seeking some kind of help.

 1. Therapy reduces signs of anxiety

 Psychological therapies (including self-help) are particularly good at treating signs of anxiety disorders.